Robert D. Beyer

 Beyer is an independent director of Jefferies Financial Group (NYSE: JEF) and LiveVox Holdings, Inc. (NASDAQ: LVOX).
 From 1999 until 2019, he was a director of The Kroger Co.
 (NYSE: KR) where he served as Lead Independent Director and from 2006 until 2016, he was a director of The Allstate Corporation (NYSE: ALL) where he served on the executive committee of the board.
 In 2008, he was selected as an Outstanding Director by his peers as part of the Outstanding Directors Program of the Financial Times.

 Beyer serves as a trustee of The University of Southern California and Harvard-Westlake School, where he is a former board chair.
 He previously served on the Board of Advisors at UCLA Anderson School of Management where he was also board chair and was selected as one of the "100 Inspirational Alumni."
 Beyer received The 2013 John E. Anderson Distinguished Alumni Award.
 Beyer is also a member and former chair of the Board of Councilors of the USC Dornsife College of Letters, Arts & Sciences.
 From 2011 until 2013, Beyer served on the Los Angeles Board of Airport Commissioners.

 Beyer has endowed both the Robert D. Beyer '83 Term Chair in Management at UCLA and the Robert D. Beyer ('81) Early Career Chair in Natural Sciences at USC.

 Beyer is an investor in and a member of the advisory board of The Milwaukee Brewers Baseball Club.

-Beyer received his BS from the University of Southern California in 1981 and his MBA from the UCLA Anderson School of Management in 1983.
+Beyer received his BS from the University of Southern California business school in 1981 and his MBA from the UCLA Anderson School of Management in 1983.
 He lives in Los Angeles and Sun Valley with his wife, Catherine, and they have four adult children.